ZhenhanHu/RecipeAnalysis/README.md

   frameborder="0"
 ></iframe>

-The observed test statistic is 0.0086 and a permutation test with 500 repetitions is conducted and resulting in a p_value of 0.0, with the significance level of 0.05, thus we reject the null hypothesis.
+The observed test statistic is 0.0086 and a permutation test with 500 repetitions is conducted and resulting in a **p_value of 0.0**, with the significance level of 0.05, thus we reject the null hypothesis.
 This implies that the number of ingredients may affect the recipe rating.

 # Framing a Prediction Problem <br>
-As we saw a positive correlation between the number of ingredients and average ratings in the "Bivariate Analysis" Section, as well as the proven existing relationship between these two columns in the "Hypothesis Test" Section, we can address the problem on how to predict recipe rating based on these relevant feature we explored.
+As we saw a positive correlation between the number of ingredients and average ratings in the "Bivariate Analysis" Section, as well as the proven existing relationship between these two columns in the "Hypothesis Test" Section, we can address the problem of **how to predict recipe rating based on these relevant features we explored?**

-The response variable is `filled_ratings` as it is a good representation of the rating for each recipe, and being able to predict it helps us to understand user preferences and predict recipe success.
-The predictor variables can be the number of ingredients and the number of steps, which are features available before the rating is posted (Time of Prediction).
+The **response variable** is `filled_ratings` as it is a good representation of the rating for each recipe, and being able to predict it helps us to understand user preferences and predict recipe success.
+The **feature variables** can be the number of ingredients and the number of steps.
 Since the feature columns and response variables are all numerical/quantitative, a **regression** model can be built to fit and train.

 Lastly, we can use **RMSE** to evaluate the model performance because it penalizes large errors more heavily.
+Note: RMSE is the square root of MSE, which means RMSE has the same units as the dependent variable, and thus makes it easier to interpret in the context of the problem.
-Additionally, we can compute **R^2** to assess the proportion of variance in ratings that the predictor model explains
+Additionally, we can compute **R^2** to assess the proportion of variance in ratings that the predictor model explains.

+**Time of Prediction**: The number of ingredients and the number of steps are features available before the rating is posted, thus, the 'time of prediction' concern can be addressed.

 # Baseline Model <br>